superlinked/VectorHub/docs/articles/rag-application-communication-system.md

 Expert systems and knowledge infrastructures have existed for decades, and dealt with the same data frictions RAG applications have to deal with today.
 On the data ingestion side, you still need to do additional work to fit new content to mandatory formats.
 On the query side, users don't act the way the search infrastructure expects.

-The first expert systems emerged in the 1960s, with the expectation that professionals themselves would access them seamlessly.
-They wildly underestimated the intermediation needed to get them working.
-MEDLINE, for example, was designed for medical researchers and clinicians, and NASA/RECON, for aerospace engineers and scientists.
-But most MEDLINE and NASA/RECON users through the 1970s were librarians and trained intermediaries, working on behalf of end users.
+Creators of the first expert systems in the 1960s expected that professionals would access them directly and seamlessly.
+They wildly underestimated how much intermediation would be required.
+Though MEDLINE, for example, was designed for medical researchers and clinicians, and NASA/RECON, for aerospace engineers and scientists, most MEDLINE and NASA/RECON users through the 1970s were librarians and trained intermediaries, working on behalf of end users.

-The advent of LLMs and RAG also promised a radical simplification of information retrieval - taking whatever content there is (via embedding models), and outputting (via LLMs) whatever content the user wants.
-Despite the fact that embeddings are natively multilingual, theoretically resilient to synonyms, variations of language standards, and document artifacts, the radical promise made by LLMs and RAG (as with previous expert systems) was not fulfilled, and on the same two fronts: understanding users, and understanding data.
+Like these early systems, the advent of LLMs and RAG promised a radical simplification of information retrieval - taking whatever content there is (via embedding models), and outputting (via LLMs) whatever the user wants.
+While it's true that embeddings are natively multilingual, theoretically resilient to synonyms, variations of language standards, and document artifacts, the radical promise made by LLMs and RAG was _not_ fulfilled, and on the same two fronts as the earlier systems: understanding users, and understanding data.

 ### 2.2 Know your users

 It may seem obvious that knowing what your users are doing with your system is a necessary prerequisite to designing good information retrieval.
-But until recently, user behavior in the context of RAG has barely been discussed.
+But until recently, user behavior in the context of RAG had barely been discussed.

 In general, RAG applications underestimate the inertia of user practices; users continue behaving the same way they did with older expert systems.
-I recently analyzed a set of internal user queries in a production chatbot, and was surpised to see that many users were not submitting questions but unstructured keywords.
+I recently analyzed a set of internal user queries in a production chatbot, and was surprised to see that many users were not submitting questions but unstructured keywords.
 This practice works perfectly in a standard information retrieval system, but instruction-based LLM and embedding models are designed to be trained on question/answer pairs.

 Inattentiion to user-design friction in LLMs and embedding models can result in poor performance, disappointed user expectations, tokenization that fails to adequately represent data structure, incongruity of input vs output lengths, and an overall lack of control over the system's purpose.